maksim-mitrofanov/Stanford-CS193p-UIKit/Lectures/Lecture 17/Readme.md

-#  CS193p-UIKit-Lecture 11
+#  CS193p-UIKit-Lecture 17

 ## Lecture Topic
-Drag and Drop, Table View, Collection View
+Core Motion and Camera

 ## Objective
 1. Crate a new app called EmojiArt.